May 11, 2018

-While taking on an associate is risky from an owner’s perspective, it makes sense for a fledgling dentist to get his or her feet on the ground.
-With this option, you are working for a person or a DSO as an employee without an ownership benefit or management responsibility.
+While taking on an associate is risky from an owner’s perspective, it makes sense for a fledgling dentist to get their feet on the ground.
+With this option, you are working for a person or a dental service organization (DSO) as an employee without an ownership benefit or management responsibility.
 This allows you to relocate or move among practices with ease and little stress since there is no real commitment on your end.

-Working for the military, a school, or the government won’t give you the option of buying in to a practice.
+Working for the military, a school or the government won’t give you the option of buying in to a practice.
 It will, however, earn you the notoriety to perhaps one day publish scientific work, if that’s what your goals include.
-This low-risk opportunity affords a relaxed schedule, long-term potential, and option to pursue a passion that the private sector might not offer.
+This low-risk opportunity affords a relaxed schedule, long-term potential and the option to pursue a passion that the private sector might not offer.

-With a buy-out, you gain 100 percent interest within an existing practice while having the sole freedom to practice exclusively.
-Not to mention, purchasing an existing practice outright holds a 99.7 percent success rate for the completion of note.
-Compared with a start-up, an existing practice comes with its own staff, location, equipment, and patient base.
+With a buy-out, you gain 100% interest within an existing practice while having the sole freedom to practice exclusively.
+Not to mention, purchasing an existing practice outright holds a 99.7% success rate for the completion of the note.
+Compared with a startup, an existing practice comes with its own staff, location, equipment and patient base.